ucsf-wynton/tutorials/README.md

 Say you want to present a topic in detail, but it is not covered by any of the existing modules here.
 Well, you can make your own modules that can then be used (and reused) in multiple compositions (see Strategy 1).
 If possible, try to make the module focused on a single topic.
 Make more than one module, if necessary.
 And try to make the slides generic enough so that the module can be reused by other presenters, e.g., avoid content that is particular to only one audience, venue or setting.

    Note how the ```moduled.html``` file is simply a set of ```<section>``` tags; while the ```index.html``` is generic wrapper you can copy/paste to make your sections work as a reveal.js presentation.
 The Style section below will cover most of the aspects of reveal you'll need to know to build a set of slides.

-3. **Composing a protocol**
-In contrast to presentations, protocols are easier to prepare.
-Since protocols work best as brief, self-guided lessons, they are organized as a single level of subdirectories; one for each protocol.
-Simply copy one of the existing protocol template directories and rename it.
-Then you can replace the template ```sections``` with your slide content.

 ## Style
 We have developed [custom themes for Wynton tutorials](https://github.com/ucsf-wynton/tutorials/tree/master/dist/theme).
 These stylesheets provide settings and features tailored for our content, making it easier to put together (and reuse) training materials in this repo.
 Review how to use these customizations below.